sensebox/openSenseMap-API/CONTRIBUTING.md

 Document your changes in the respective `CHANGELOG.md`.

-Push to your fork and submit [pull request] against `development` branch.
+Push to your fork and submit [pull request] against `master` branch.

 ### Good contributions